saymedia/css-standards/README.md

 ## Formatting Rules

 These formatting rules should be reflected in a `.stylelintrc` file in the root of your project.
-(Our standard `.stylelintrc` file can be found in this repo.)
+(Our standard `.stylelintrc` file can be found in [stylelint-config-saymedia](https://github.com/saymedia/stylelint-config-saymedia).)
 This file can be read by your text editor (for example, see the SublimeLinter project), or run as part of the existing project lint tests to enforce our house style.

 * Place each selector and declaration on their own line.